datalad-datasets/human-connectome-project-openaccess/README.md

 ## Dataset structure

-Each HCP subject directory in this dataset is a DataLad subdataset.
+Each ``HCP1200/`` subject directory in this dataset is a DataLad subdataset.
 The command `datalad get -n <subject-id>` clones this subdataset and allows to access this subjects release notes (subdirectory `release-notes`).
 Within each subject's subdataset, one DataLad subdataset exists for each additional